Coos Bay, Oregon: Higher education

 Southwestern Oregon Community College (or SWOCC) offers certificates and associate degrees, and has a dual admissions programs in partnership with Oregon public universities.

 Oregon Institute of Marine Biology (or OIMB) is the marine station of the University of Oregon.
 It is in Charleston, at the mouth of Coos Bay.
 This 100-acre (0.40 km2) marine station was first deeded to the University of Oregon in 1931.

 Health care

 Coos Bay has the largest concentration of health care facilities on the Oregon Coast and serves as a regional hub for the Central and Southern Coasts, as well as inland areas.
 Bay Area Hospital, the largest hospital on the coast has 129 beds.
 Other facilities in the city include North Bend Medical Center, Oregon Coast Spine Institute, Bay Clinic, South Coast Center for Cosmetic Surgery, South Coast Orthopedic Associates and Southwest Physical Therapy.

 Renewable energy

-Ocean Power Technologies, a renewable energy company, based in Pennington, New Jersey, is proposing to develop a utility-scale, commercial wave park in North America at Coos Bay.
-The planned size of this park is up to 100 megawatts, and it will be the largest wave energy project in the world when it is completed.
-This project was abandoned in 2014.
+In 2012, Ocean Power Technologies proposed a commercial wave park in North America at Coos Bay.
+The planned size of this park was up to 100 megawatts, and if built it would have been the largest wave energy project in the world.
+Ocean Power Technologies surrendered the project's permit in 2014, citing high costs and "a difficult regulatory process".